High School Tryout Information

 Schedule:

-Tryouts will be held Feb 26th, 27th, and 28th.
-Teams will be announced in the evening on Feb 28th.
+Tryouts will be held March 2nd-4th.
+Teams will be announced in the evening on March 4th.

 Players should bring all necessary gear; Hat, Glove, Bat, Helmet, Turf Shoes, Clothing for WET, COLD and RAINY conditions.
 If a player doesn’t have gear, please communicate with the coach to develop a plan for full participation a week prior to tryouts.
 Players should ALWAYS be prepared for outdoor and indoor workouts.
 Bring warm clothes and be prepared to go outside in wet and cold weather.

-The tryout schedule is fluid and could change on a daily basis due to weather and facilities access.
-Please be flexible and know that we are doing all we can to create a solid plan.
-If it rains, we plan to continue on with baseball activities.
+The tryout schedule is fluid and could change on a daily basis due to weather and facilities access due to basketball activities.
+Please be flexible and know that we will do all we can to create a solid plan.
+If it rains, we plan to continue on with baseball activities outside.
 Bring clothing that will keep you dry and warm in the rain!
 There may be decisions made on tryout times and locations in advance the night before (indoor vs. outdoor and early am vs. late).
-You will be able to find this information at GRANT ATHLETICS WEBPAGE/BASEBALL and it will be communicated via the program Remind app and through program email list.
+Schedule information will be communicated via the program Remind app and through email list.

 Evaluation Process: